geobruce/ESP32-Projects/wifi_blink_stability_test/readme.md

 # WiFi blink stability test

+The base of this program is from: https://randomnerdtutorials.com/esp32-web-server-arduino-ide/

 This program is meant to test how stable the ESP32 can be.
 You can controll a blinking LED via a webpage.
 In case somethings goes wrong a watchdog timer will restart / reset the ESP32.